Arno65/Advent-of-Code-2022/README.md

 Day 8, 9 and 10 have solutions in Haskell.

-(I have solved Day 11 but want to clean up the code.
-That code will probably be posted during the holidays.)

 Day 12 has solutions in Haskell.\
 Part 1 is working 0K but my code only works for a 'max one step down' situation.
 My AoC puzzle input only had one step down situations and produced the correct number of steps.\